canonical/craft-application/docs/reference/environment-variables.rst

 ``CRAFT_MANAGED_MODE``
 ======================

 Alerts the application that it is running in managed mode.
 This should only be set by craft-application when creating a provider.

-**NOTE:** Systems designed to wrap craft applications may use the :ref:`env-var-craft-build-environment` environment variable to make the app run on the host.
+Systems designed to wrap craft applications may use the :ref:`env-var-craft-build-environment` environment variable to make the app run on the host.